 Orient is a tiny village located in the state of Ohio.
 With a population of 275 people and two constituent neighborhoods, Orient is the 732nd largest community in Ohio.
-Orient has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Orient has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Orient is a blue-collar town, with 41.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Orient is a blue-collar town, with 41.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orient is a village of sales and office workers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Orient who work in office and administrative support (14.66%), sales jobs (12.93%), and management occupations (12.07%).
+There are especially a lot of people living in Orient who work in office and administrative support (16.49%), management occupations (9.28%), and sales jobs (8.25%).

 Also of interest is that Orient has more people living here who work in computers and math than 95% of the places in the US.

 Being a small village, Orient does not have a public transit system used by locals to get to and from work.

 In terms of college education, Orient ranks among the least educated cities in the nation, as only 4.26% of people over 25 have a bachelor's degree or advanced degree.